hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

 Again, a minimal fix:

 .. sourcecode:: python
+    :filename: mysite/polls/views.py

     def poll(request, poll_id):
         return HttpResponse()

 Now we get this error::

-    self.assertEquals(response.templates[0].name, 'poll.html')
-    IndexError: list index out of range

-A slightly unhelpful error, but essentially it's telling us that the view didn't use a template.
+    AssertionError: No templates used to render the response

 Let's try fixing that - but deliberately using the wrong template (just to check we are testing it)

 .. sourcecode:: python
+    :filename: mysite/polls/views.py

     def poll(request, poll_id):
         return render(request, 'home.html')

 Good, looks like we are testiing it properly::

-    AssertionError: 'home.html' != 'poll.html'
+    AssertionError: Template 'poll.html' was not a template used to render the response.
+Actual template(s) used: home.html

 And changing it to ``poll.html`` gives us::